medford-group/bdqm-vip/syllabus.md

 ------------------------

-Teamwork and interaction will be graded based on peer evaluations

-conducted through the VIP website.

-conducted through the VIP website and your participation in peer grading.
+Teamwork and interaction will be graded based on peer evaluations conducted through the VIP website and your participation in peer grading.
-Failure to complete peer grading or peer evals will result in 1 (out of 5) points deducted from the Teamwork and Interaction grade.
-If you do not complete either then you will lose 2 (out of 5) points.
+Note that this can be confusing. **Peer evaluations** occur twice per semester through the VIP website, while **peer grading** occurs bi-weekly for documentation and twice per semester for personal achievements.

-Note that you **only need to complete peer evals for your sub-team members**, but peer grading will be across different subteams and will be explicitly assigned.
+The **response rate for peer grading and peer evaluations will account for 40% of the teamwork and interaction grade.**, while the scores you receive from your teammates in the peer evaluation will account for the other 60% of this grade.
+Note that you **only need to complete peer evals for your sub-team members**, but **peer grading will be across different subteams** and will be explicitly assigned.

 Meeting Format
 --------------